sqrhussain/sign-language-recognition/README.md

 - `./neural funcs` NN functions [to be edited]
 - `/read funcs` will not run without data (which is not present in this repository for now)
 - `./SignRecognizer.m` is the main program currently

-## Context
-This project was presented as a study for bachelor's degree at Al-Baath University, Syria

 ## Authors
 - Majd Akleh